B-IoT/vertx-backend/README.md

 To build all JARs, use `./gradlew build` (it will also run the tests).

-To generate aggregated JaCoCo test coverage reports, first run all tests, then use `./gradlew jacocoFullReport`.
+To generate aggregated JaCoCo test coverage reports, first run all tests, then use `./gradlew jacocoRootReport`.

 ## Architecture